Flg Off V S MacCausland

 You are perhaps wondering what I am doing here.
 There is really no need to feel over anxious to know that I am back again for my second tour.
 I really was due back six months after Sept of 41 and had the privilege of joining a well experienced crew and on aircraft that one dreams about.
 To tell you the honest truth I would not have taken this on had I believed it was a doubtful move.
 I came up here a couple of days ago (Apr 14th) and we are on revision and conversion for the next month before going over with a few bundles for the squareheads I know that you will be feeling most anxious during those few months ahead but the time will soon pass and I know that God will be especially with us as were blessed in that first tour.
 I hope that we shall be writing at least two to three times per week and if you do the same, it will be much happier for us all.

 Sadly, the blessings that were bestowed on him in his first tour would not follow him to his second.
-MacCausland delivered a perfectly placed mine as Young’s aircraft flew at the Möhne Dam, and it bounced several times and exploded at the base.
-The small breach that it caused wasn’t visible until the next aircraft, piloted by David Maltby, made its own approach.
-Between the two, the dam was destroyed.
+MacCausland delivered a perfectly placed mine as Young’s aircraft flew at the Möhne Dam, and it bounced several times, exploded at the base and caused the initial small breach.

 More about MacCausland online: